 Hospitality certifications are awarded to the industry’s most accomplished, educated, and successful leaders for one or more career and department levels.
 Whether earned or awarded, they serve as a symbol of accomplishment and can often be used to advance the recipient’s career.

-And while some certifications are more well known than others, having any hospitality certification is a great way to show your dedication to the industry.
+While some certifications are more well known than others, and some certify you in a particular software while others certify your general industry skills, having any hospitality certification is a great way to show your dedication to the industry.

 Why are hospitality certifications important?